Wholesale: Products & Services

 Tariffs, regulations and policies are located in the state specific Tariffs/Catalogs/Price Lists.

 If you access a NID, as well as a Sub-Loop IBC connected to that NID, you may do so pursuant to the terms and conditions contained in your Interconnection Agreement.
 If you need access only to a NID (e.g., you do not wish to access a Sub-Loop IBC connected to that NID), you may only do so pursuant to the Terms and Conditions contained herein.
-Qwest shall permit you to connect your own Loop facilities to premises IW through Qwest's NID, or at any other technically feasible point.
+CenturyLink shall permit you to connect your own Loop facilities to premises IW through CenturyLink's NID, or at any other technically feasible point.

 Optional Features